Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Sometimes customers don't know the value of the general solution, and telling them about it might produce a better outcome.
 But usually they want only what they asked for.
 Work with them on that first.

 Track the incidence of these nine fallacies in your organization.
 Use them to inspect project plans.
 Probably your projects will have fewer surprises, or at least you'll be just a little less likely to be hit by falling airplane parts.
-First in this series Go to top Top Next issue: Filtered Perceptions Next Issue
+Nine Project Management Fallacies: I First issue in this series Go to top Top Next issue: Filtered Perceptions Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!